 For many of us, our morning cup of coffee is an essential ritual to get us through a busy day.
-But what happens if you’ve fired up the coffee machine, made yourself the perfect cup, only to put it down momentarily, and find your dog helping themselves to a slurp or two?
-If your dog drank coffee, here’s what you need to know.
+But what happens if you’ve fired up the coffee machine and made yourself the perfect cup, only to put it down momentarily and find your dog helping themselves to a slurp or two?
+If your dog drank coffee, there are a few steps you should work through.

 Is Coffee Bad for Dogs?

-Dogs are much more sensitive to the effects of caffeine than humans are, and so coffee can be highly toxic to dogs when eaten or drunk.
-Whilst one or two small licks from your mug are unlikely to be poisonous to most dogs, larger amounts of caffeine can cause serious adverse effects including seizures and death.
+Dogs are much more sensitive to the effects of caffeine than humans are, and coffee can be highly toxic to dogs when consumed.
+While one or two small licks from your mug are unlikely to be poisonous to most dogs, larger amounts of caffeine can cause serious adverse effects, including seizures and death.